Early Travels . . .

 Underpinning it all, sits that vast highly energetic integrated life system we call ‘Nature’.
 Without it we have no physical existence here.
 People often tell me that the inner life of Nature is becoming more and more accessible to them, almost as if it is approaching them.
 It is clear that the more we open our hearts to the needs of the world around us the more it responds and comes to meet us half-way.
 There has never been a better time than now to climb out of the tiny boxes of our old limited thinking.

 After twelve years of wandering, my husband and I have settled in New Zealand again.
-With a non-fiction on the Deva kingdom substantially written and other projects in the pipeline, I still have plenty to share.
+With a non-fiction on the Deva kingdom now written and about to seek a publisher and other projects in the pipeline, I still have plenty to share.